leuty/iconarray/README.md

   * unstructured and regular grids
   * ensemble data
   * multiple runs/experiments
-  * optinal dask parallelisation available
+  * optional dask parallelisation available
 * data selection
   * model variable and level to display
   * domain that can be customised